Tanndev/Maelstrom/documentation/rules.md

 ###### Strong Bond
 **4 points:** In a vast, cold galaxy your character has found another person that gives their life purpose and meaning.
 This might be their one true love, a close childhood friend, or someone they served with.
 This bond inspires your character to always make it home.
-Gain one automatic success on all willpower rolls.
+Gain one automatic success on all Willpower rolls.
 Beware, however, that the other person will exist in the story and may be vulnerable.
 If your character believes they are dead or lost, you will lose this merit.
 Sorry, Mario, your princess is in another castle.

 ###### Common Sense